Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-Using this search engine, we iteratively refined a set of search queries that gave a large quantity of relevant documents.
-Starting from an initial set of queries, we worked through the resulting posts to determine whether we deemed them relevant, referring to and revising our inclusion and exclusion criteria as necessary, and whether they contained keywords that might be useful for future search queries.
-We describe this process in more details in the following paragraphs.
+Using this search engine, we iteratively refined a set of search queries that gave a large number of relevant documents.
+Starting from an initial set of queries, the first three authors worked through the resulting posts to determine whether they deemed them relevant, referring to and revising their inclusion and exclusion criteria as necessary.
+The authors also analyzed whether the post contained keywords that might be useful for future search queries.

 A Reddit post is included for qualitative analysis (i.e., considered relevant) if it meets the inclusion and exclusion criteria.
-To generate these criteria, we first individually gathered a total set of 52 posts using an initial set of keywords that we thought were relevant to our research questions.
+To generate these criteria, the first three authors individually gathered a total set of 52 posts using an initial set of keywords that they thought were relevant to the research questions.
 These keywords included \textit{career}, \textit{career change}, \textit{self-taught}, \textit{switch software engineering}, \textit{back to school}, and \textit{community college}.
-The posts were also chosen to aid in the process of designing the inclusion and exclusion criteria, i.e., we had posts that were obviously relevant or irrelevant, and posts that were ambiguous.
-Then, as a group, we generated the inclusion and exclusion criteria by discussing the relevance of each post (Fig. \ref{fig.incexc}).
+The posts were also chosen to aid in the process of designing the inclusion and exclusion criteria, i.e., there were posts obviously relevant or irrelevant, and posts that were ambiguous.
+Then, as a group, we generated the inclusion and exclusion criteria by discussing the relevance of each post (Fig. \ref{fig:incl_exc_init}); which were intended to be used to judge a post's relevance based only on the information available in the post itself (i.e., not including any other information like profile information or other posts by a post's author).
+The first criterion checks if authors of included posts either have non-traditional backgrounds already, or plan to become someone with a non-traditional background in the future.
+An example that satisfies the latter condition is if someone who is currently completing a CS undergraduate degree creates a post asking about how easy it is to pursue a SE carer if they dropped out of university (hence becoming someone with a non-traditional background due to having no relevant graduate degrees).
+The second criterion enforces directionality; a post author should be on the path of transitioning \textbf{into}, instead of out of, a SE career.
+Lastly, the third criterion ensures that the type of jobs that a post's author is thinking of transitioning into involves SE as a core part of the jobs' tasks.

 In general, our motivation is to cast a reasonably wide net when gathering the various barriers and mitigation strategies; i.e., we do not want to have a narrow scope that artificially excludes the messiness and complexity of the phenomenon studied.
 As such, other trickier cases (e.g., someone who started their university education in CS and switched to an irrelevant area halfway through) will be accessed on a case-by-case basis based on their contribution towards our process of answering the research questions.